 When you stop for photos consider the traffic around you.
 Is this a good place to stop everything in a ten foot radius?
 Would, maybe, moving to a side area for a quick shot not only result in a better photo, but keep traffic from building up and creating a safety hazard?

 Know where and when to cosplay.
 During the day and early evening at the convention is great.
-Thursday night around 11pm wandering the streets of Baltimore alone is not recommended.
+Thursday night around 11pm wandering the streets alone is not recommended.
 Standing in the hot line to get your badge on Friday morning is not recommended.

 The number one word of costuming safety at Otakon is HYDRATION.
 Drink water and stay away from sugary drinks or drinks that give you a quick buzz and dehydrate you in the process.
 You are going to be wearing costumes that will require more energy and having to deal with the heat on top of that is very tolling on your body.
 Eat two square meals, snacks that are high-protein, and drink 100% juices.
 By taking a break and eating a snack or having a bottle of water, you can really help yourself have a better experience overall.
 Pocky does not a dinner make.
 There are many affordable food options around the convention center.
 Cosplay responsibly and the convention will be that much more of a better experience for you!

 (Credit goes to Jez, our Former Hall Costume Contest Coordinator for this great write up!)

 Participants in Otakon or other Otakorp, Inc. events are granting their permission to be photographed or recorded by authorized Otakorp, Inc. individuals.
 By purchasing your membership you inherently grant Otakorp, Inc. permission to use such images or footage for archival or promotional purposes.